xFLIE: Leveraging Actionable Hierarchical Scene Representations for Autonomous Semantic-Aware Inspection Missions: 3D Layered Semantic Graph

+Fig.~\ref{fig:LSG_explantory_figures}(b) illustrates the composition of the \textit{Level}-layer graph and its registered attributes, populated during the inspection of the active target node (highlighted in red).

+\textbf{Pose Layer}: The \textit{Pose}-layer graph, $\mathcal{G}^P_k$, defined under the current inspection level $v^L_{curr}$, consists of child nodes $v^P \in \mathcal{V}^P_k$ representing the view-poses tracked during inspection.
+Each node is encoded with attributes $a^P_k \in \mathcal{A}^P_k$ derived from the planner-provided observation $z_k$, including (i) the tracked view-pose state $(\bm{p}(v^P),\bm{q}(v^P))$ defined from $\bm{z}^p_k$ and $\bm{z}^q_k)$, where $\bm{q}(v)$ maps a vertex to its orientation (ii) the RGB image information captured at the commanded view-pose $z^i_k$, and (iii) the associated \textit{Feature}-layer graph $\mathcal{G}^F_k$, which represents the observed semantic features from the current viewpoint.

+The current inspection level node serves as the parent node of this subgraph and is connected to the initial and final pose nodes registered during the inspection of the current level (highlighted in \textit{orange}).
+Edges within $\mathcal{G}^P_k$ are weighted by the Euclidean distance between the corresponding 3D spatial coordinates, and each pose node is additionally connected to its adjacent pose node through weighted edges.

+Fig.~\ref{fig:LSG_explantory_figures}(c) illustrates the internal composition of $\mathcal{G}^P_k$, including the registered attributes and connectivity established under an inspection level node.

-\textbf{Feature Layer}: The $Feature$ layer graph $\mathcal{G}_F$ registers characteristic semantic features of the target node observed during inspection.
-Leveraging onboard segmentation, the semantics are extracted from the RGB image frame in real-time and localized in 3D space.
-The nodes are encoded with the following attributes $a_F \in A_F$: (i) 3D position $\hat{\textbf{X}}_{feature} \in \mathbb{R}^3$, (ii) semantic class $s_i$, (iii) detected confidence $s_i^{c} \in \mathbb{R}^+$, and (iv) segmented area $s_i^{a} \in \mathbb{R}^+$.
-Each feature node shares a symbolic edge with the parent pose node from which it was observed.
-Figure.~\ref{fig:feature_layer_concept}(a) visualizes the populated $\mathcal{G}_F$ capturing the observed semantic features alongside their registered characteristic attributes at the current inspection view-pose node (highlighted through \textit{blue} border) during inspection.
-Figure.~\ref{fig:feature_layer_concept}(b) presents the final structure of 3D LSG, with the relevant layers populated during inspection of a semantic target.
+\textbf{Feature Layer}: The \textit{Feature}-layer graph, $\mathcal{G}^F_k$, registers the observed semantic features $s_i \in \mathcal{S}$ of the target node during inspection.
+Each feature node is encoded with attributes $a^F_k \in \mathcal{A}^F_k$ derived from the observation $z_k$, including (i) the 3D position of the feature defined from $\bm{z}^p_k$, (ii) its semantic label $s_i$ from $z^l_k$, (iii) the segmentation confidence score $s^c_i$ from $z^s_k$, and (iv) the segmented mask area $s^a_i$ from $z^a_k$.
+Each feature node shares a symbolic edge with the parent pose node from which it was observed, representing the relational link between a viewpoint and its detected semantic entities.

-Figure.~\ref{fig:xFLIE_layers} presents a runtime visualization capturing the internal composition of 3D LSG constructed during a simulated inspection mission.
-(On \textit{top}), registration of observed semantic targets as nodes within $\mathcal{G}_T$ during exploration is represented.
-(On \textit{bottom-right}), the registered levels of inspection (\textit{blue}-colored boxes) of an observed semantic target, highlighted within the \textit{square-box}, is presented.
-A sample of the registered pose and feature layer nodes is shown in the \textit{bottom-left}, as \textit{orange} spheres and \textit{cyan}-colored boxes respectively.